Native Range & Hardiness Zone

-• Plants will grow outside of their native range, as long as the growing conditions and the temperatures are aligned with the plant requirements.
+• Plants will grow outside of their native range, as long as the growing conditions are favorable for the plant.

 Native Range